WormholeNet/api-docs/README.md

 ##Authenticated requests - Read-only

+In order to issue authenticated requests, you need to include your API token as your authentication header.

+> Authorization: Token xxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+The HTTP method for all the read-only requests is **GET**

 ###List hubs

 Returns a list of hubs, their server's FQDN and number of created users.

+Endpoint:

+> /api/hubs

+Parameters:

+> None

 Example: